 Enjoy the best resources to learn Python programming

-We hope you loved learning about some of our favorite Python resources.
+We hope you loved learning about some of our favorite Python resources and the best Python classes for kids.
 Even more importantly, we hope you found a great one for your student.
 Sign up for Create & Learn’s Free Python Class for kids ages 11-14, and unleash your student’s potential.

 Written by Sarah Rappaport, who graduated from Northwestern University with undergraduate and graduate degrees in engineering and music.
 She's now working on a masters in data with Georgia Institute of Technology.
 She taught math and computer science with Teach for America for two years, and now works as a Systems Engineer.